-

 Check Your Driver's License Status

-If you need or want to check the status of your driver’s license, you might want to order a driving record report.
-This record will spell out if your driver’s license is currently valid.
-Should your license have been revoked or suspended, the report will indicate that according to what’s on record at the DOL.
-This report will also show points against your license and, in some cases, information on any accidents you have had.
+If you need or want to check the status of your Washington driver's license, you might want to order a driving record report.
+This record will spell out if your driver's license is currently valid.
+Should your driver's license be revoked or suspended, the report will indicate that according to what's on record at the the Washington Department of Licensing.
+This report will also show points against your driver's license and, in some cases, information on any accidents you have had.